Parenting is hard. Caring for and guiding other humans is hard. For most decisions parents must make, there is no single right answer.

 So back to the headline: You do not have to explain your parenting choices to me.

 Why am I posting this and why now?
-Because Breathing Space is starting to offer lactation support and, right now in our culture, to breastfeeding or not to breastfeeding is one of those parenting questions that seems very heavy and surrounded by judgement.
+Because Breathing Space is starting to offer lactation support and, right now in our culture, to breastfeed or not to breastfeed is one of those parenting questions that seems very heavy and surrounded by judgement.

 Yes, I’m a lactation consultant.
 I’m well versed in the benefits of breastfeeding both individually and population-wide.
 I have strong opinions about what public policies and culture should be doing to make it easier for parents to breastfeed and have made it my mission to support women in doing so.
 I’m familiar with a lot of techniques in overcoming breastfeeding difficulties, but know it’s not easy or possible for every woman.

 AND, I also absolutely support your right to feed your child formula for any reason.

 Even though this should go without saying, I can say it again: You can decide for any reason at all that breastfeeding is not for you . . . . and you don’t even have to tell me the reason.
 I trust you to decide for you and your family.